Roselyn J. Eisenberg: Herpesvirus

 She is primarily interested in studying herpesviridae, which consists of enveloped DNA viruses that recruit orthologs, or genes that retain the same function, of three glycoproteins.
 These glycoproteins gB, gH, and gL play important roles in how a virus enters a cell and how it spreads when inside of a cell.
 Eisenberg is interested in the fact that glycoproteins gH, gL and gB are very protected in all herpesviruses, especially in the large number of animal herpesviruses, which can cause disease in small, farm, and zoo animals.

 Poxvirus

-She is also very focused on studying the poxvirus variola, also known as smallpox, and the virus that is used as a vaccine against variola, called vaccina.
+She is also very focused on studying the poxvirus variola, also known as smallpox, and the virus that is used as a vaccine against variola, called vaccinia.
 Her main goal is to understand how this virus enters a cell and also to come up with a subunit vaccine that will expand upon and improve the current vaccine for variola, which can have serious side effects and may not be used on pregnant women or individuals with an impaired immune system.
 She is directing her focus to the entry protein L1, which she believes is the receptor binding protein for vaccina and will be able to improve limitations of the current vaccine for smallpox.